Reverse mentoring – forwards, not back

 What are the business benefits?

 The business benefits of reverse mentoring are huge, and the benefits of broadening out decision-making beyond a narrow group who have similar life experiences is well-known.
-For example, McKinsey’s 2018 report “Delivering through Diversity” found that companies which are more diverse in terms of gender, ethnicity and culture outperform rivals on a number of profitability metrics.

 On an individual level, the scheme encourages participants to think about solutions to complex problems, and to discuss issues which they might otherwise avoid.
 For mentors in particular, it is empowering to have the opportunity to influence policy by speaking directly to someone “in charge”.
 Mentees also benefit by being exposed to fresh ideas about problems they might be aware of, but are not sure how to deal with.